shivaninja/AC-to-DC-Converter-Using-Bridge-Diode/README.md

 The voltage does not become zero

-Since the voltage does not become zero the capacitor does not discharge(NOTE: Capicitor only discharges when voltage becomes zero)
+Since the voltage does not become zero the capacitor does not discharge

+NOTE: A capacitor discharges because there is a path for current to flow, and voltage becomes zero as a result of discharging Circuit becomes safe and predictable

 Capacitor stays charged for a long time